own-c/rt/README.md

 - Watch streams in any of the available resolutions.
 - View chat with 7tv and BetterTTV emotes support.
-- WIP ad blocking.
+- Ad blocking.
-- Get basic information such as viewer count, stream title, current game, hours streaming.
+- Get viewer count, stream title, current game, hours streamed.
 - Replace `https` with `rt` in a stream URL to open the app and save the user.

 ## Download